Performing Arts and music opportunities are found throughout a student's experience regardless of grade.

 Past productions have included The Emperor's New Clothes, A Comic Book Artist, A Midsummer Night's Dream, The Pushcart War, Mything Links (a musical version of the Odyssey) and The Tempest.

 The performing arts curriculum offers courses for students who want to specialize in dance, music, or acting.
 The Department also produces two plays each year and a musical or a one-act play every other year.
 Courses includes Music History and Music Theory and Acting.
-Student may elect to participate in a range of classes and ensembles including Chorus, Jazz Band, Chamber Group, A Cappella, Steel Band, Improv, Playwriting, and Stage Crew.
+Student may elect to participate in a range of classes and ensembles including Chorus, Jazz Band, Chamber Group, A Cappella, and Stage Crew.
 Formal music concerts are presented in the Winter and Spring and informally during the year, while dance concerts are performed three times per year.